Adamnite/A1/README.md

 ## Getting started

-Learn more about the A1 programming language:
+Learn more about the A1 programming language, to get started with A1 please read the documentation:

 - [Documentation](Docs/README.md)
 - [Types](Docs/Types.md)